The Exploration Phase

 The first surface hole is drilled with a 500mm diameter three faced bit to a depth of up to a thousand metres.
 Then the drill is removed and casings are inserted into the drilled well, this section of casings is known as conductor pipe.
 The second hole is then drilled with a smaller size of bit about 300mm and this takes the well down even further, and surface casings fitted.
 Eventually the final bit goes on the string and this drills the bottom hole about 200mm diameter and intermediate casings are fitted right down almost to the reservoir.
 The casings are grouted into the wall of the well and a packer is sent down as the different sizes of casings are fitted to expand them against the wall.
 The purpose of the casings is three fold; to add strength to the well, to ensure the hydrocarbons don’t leak into surrounding subsea rock on their way up and, to prevent ingress of dirt or water to the well.

 When the drill breaks into the hydrocarbons reservoir a final production casing is fitted right down into the reservoir.
 This last casing has one end blanked off and effectively isolates the well from the reservoir until it is perforated, allowing for metered discharge at the production phase and to prevent a gushing of gas and fluids up the risers.

 A simplified sketch of a typical drilling rig is shown below.

-Marine Offshore Oil and Gas
+This post is part of the series: Marine Offshore Oil and Gas